MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-account-license-and-service-details-with-office-365-powershell.md

 - LIL_Placement
 ms.assetid: ace07d8a-15ca-4b89-87f0-abbce809b519

-description: "Explains how to use PowerShell for Microsoft 365 to determine the Office 365 services that have been assigned to users."
+description: "Explains how to use PowerShell to determine the Microsoft 365 services that have been assigned to users."
 ---

-# View account license and service details with PowerShell for Microsoft 365
+# View Microsoft 365 account license and service details with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

-In Office 365, licenses from licensing plans (also called SKUs or Office 365 plans) give users access to the Office 365 services that are defined for those plans.
+In Microsoft 365, licenses from licensing plans (also called SKUs or Microsoft 365 plans) give users access to the Microsoft 365 services that are defined for those plans.
 However, a user might not have access to all the services that are available in a license that's currently assigned to them.
 You can use PowerShell for Microsoft 365 to view the status of services on user accounts.

-For more information about licensing plans, license, and services, see [View licenses and services with PowerShell for Microsoft 365](view-licenses-and-services-with-office-365-powershell.md).
+For more information about licensing plans, license, and services, see [View licenses and services with PowerShell](view-licenses-and-services-with-office-365-powershell.md).

 ## Use the Azure Active Directory PowerShell for Graph module